What are the symptoms of diabetic kidney disease?

 - Diuretics.
 These include hydrochlorothiazide and spironolactone.
 They help lower blood pressure by removing sodium and water from the body.

-- Glucose-like peptide-1 (GLP-1) receptor agonists.
+- Glucagon-like peptide-1 (GLP-1) receptor agonists.
 These help your body make a protein that can raise your insulin level and make you less hungry.
 They can also lower your blood pressure.
 Some examples include exenatide and semaglutide.

 - Sodium glucose co-transporter 2 inhibitors (SGLT2 inhibitors).
 These medicines help remove extra glucose through your urine.
 They can also help decrease your weight and blood pressure.
 These include dapagliflozin and empagliflozin.